jonnor/ESC-CNN-microcontroller/report/report.md

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png)

-Supports model compression by quantizing model weights.
+X-CUBE-AI supports model compression by quantizing model weights.
 Available settings for compression are 4x or 8x.
+However as of version 3.4.0, the compression is applied only to fully-connected layers (not to convolutional layers)[@X-CUBE-AI-manual, ch 6.1].
-Tool can perform basic validation of the compressed model.
+The tool can perform basic validation of the compressed model.

-All computations are done in single-precision float.
+As of version 3.4.0, all computations are done in single-precision float.
-TODO: reference CMSIS-NN, ARM Keyword spotting 4x faster using fixed-point/SIMD.

 Example code from the FP-AI-SENSING1 Function pack`TODO: ref` from ST was used as a skeleton for the device code.
 This implements mel-spectrogram feature pre-processing in C, and uses the model code output by X-CUBE-AI to perform inference.